 - Cone: For wide areas like wetting the lawn before applying fertilizer

 - Soak: For tall trees and shrubs

-Expandable water hoses do not have the same capacity as regular garden hoses when it comes to handling high water pressure.
-If the pressure exceeds 50 psi, you may want to install a pressure reducer to the spigot before attaching an expandable garden hose.
+Expandable water hoses do not have the same capacity as regular garden hoses when handling high water pressure.
+If the pressure exceeds 50 psi, you may want to install a pressure reducer to the fixture before attaching an expandable garden hose.

 Having a product warranty can assure you that the manufacturer provides good service for their products.
 It is better to purchase a garden hose that comes with at least one year warranty so you can have it checked for free in case you observe any defects or damages.